Sebastes pachycephalus: Distribution and habitat

-Sebastes pachycephalus Is found in the northwestern Pacific Ocean where it occurs around Japan and Korea as well as in the Yellow Sea and Pohai Sea off China and off the Russian Sea of Japan coast.
+Sebastes pachycephalus Is found in the northwestern Pacific Ocean where it occurs around Japan and Korea as well as in the Yellow Sea and Bohai Sea off China and off the Russian Sea of Japan coast.
 This is a demersal fish which is found on shallow rocky reefs.

 Biology

 Sebastes pachycephalus is, like the other Sebastes rock fishes ovoviviparous.
 The larvae and small juveniles feed on zooplankton, nearly all crustaceans and their eggs, and shelter among seagrass or macroalgae.